Principal–agent problem: Energy consumption

 Another distinction is that the principal agent problem in energy efficiency does not require any information asymmetry: both the landlord and the tenant may be aware of the overall costs and benefits of energy-efficient investments, but as long as the landlord pays for the equipment and the tenant pays the energy bills, the investment in new, energy-efficient appliances will not be made.
 In this case, there is also little incentive for the tenant to make a capital efficiency investment with a usual payback time of several years, and which in the end will revert to the landlord as property.
 Since energy consumption is determined both by technology and by behavior, an opposite principal agent problem arises when the energy bills are paid by the landlord, leaving the tenant with no incentive to moderate her energy use.
 This is often the case for leased office space, for example.

 The energy efficiency principal agent problem applies in many cases to rented buildings and apartments, but arises in other circumstances, most often involving relatively high up-front costs for energy-efficient technology.
 Though it is challenging to assess exactly, the principal agent problem is considered to be a major barrier to the diffusion of efficient technologies.
 This can be addressed in part by promoting shared-savings performance-based contracts, where both parties benefit from the efficiency savings.
 The issues of market barriers to energy efficiency, and the principal agent problem in particular, are receiving renewed attention because of the importance of global climate change and rising prices of the finite supply of fossil fuels.
-The principal–agent problem in energy efficiency is the topic of an International Energy Agency report: "Mind the Gap—Quantifying Principal–Agent Problems in Energy Efficiency" (2007).